minhvyha/TikGuard/README.md

 We only provide one kind of API for video analysis:

 - #### Sightengine
-  	- Sightengine provides a probability between 0-1 for images.
+  	- Sightengine provides a probability between 0-1 for videos.
+This also turns the audio in videos into text to be analysed.
 Content in the Sightengine API is categorized as follows:
   	  	- Nudity
   	  	- Recreational drug usage
   	  	- Offensive